By Dawn Carnill, Director of Christmas Outreach

-I understood what Rafael has known for a while now – that none of us knows how long we will be on this earth.
+None of us knows how long we will be on this earth.
 I want to be like Rafeal – taking advantage of the time I have.
 Expressing thanks for what I do have.
 I want to challenge each and every one of you to take this Christmas season to show love and appreciation to your families – because family really is the Joy of Life.

 Volunteers Discover Passion to Help Others

 (Sept.
 15, 2018)

 Helping families in developing countries is only half of the story.
 Volunteers on our Christmas teams often find the experience so impactful that their lives are permanently altered.
 We asked some team members to share their personal journeys.

 “I have been a part of four Christmas teams in South Africa, Ecuador and the Philippines.
 Each trip was completely unique.
 I’ve grown and stretched out of my comfort zone every time.